gomezalberto/gomezalberto.github.io/_pages/vacancies.md

 There is a post-doc position available in my group.
 Please apply [here](https://tinyurl.com/ai-cardiac-us).
-For an informal discussion, please get in touch.
+For an informal discussion, please get in touch by email on alberto.gomez at kcl.ac.uk.